George E. Mowry: Debate on Progressive leadership

-Professional Leadership Roles
+Professional leadership roles

-Mowry was elected at President of the Organization of American Historians (1965–66), and for years was the chairman of its executive committee.
+Mowry was elected as president of the Organization of American Historians (1965–66), and for years was the chairman of its executive committee.
 He also served as chairman of the Atomic Energy Commission's Historical Advisory Committee from 1967 to 1969.
 He was a member of the editorial board of the Mississippi Valley Historical Review (1949–52) and a fellow of the Society of American Historians.
 Historian Thomas D. Clark characterized Mowry as a man of "absolute integrity" and added "keen intellect, broad academic interests, insight, and balanced judgment - all essential to the historian and teacher."